guptasorabh47/ATMAssignment/README.md

 Notes :

 I have configure the serve port 9999.
 One can change by visiting the application.properties file.
+The application maintains the log in the application.log file.

 Steps to run the application